markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/overview/windows-autopatch-deployment-guide.md

 - Helps you plan your deployment and adopt Windows Autopatch
 - Lists and describes some common objectives
 - Provides a recommended deployment plan
-- Provides migration considerations for Windows Update for Business (WUfB) and Microsoft Configuration Manager
+- Provides migration considerations for Windows Update for Business and Microsoft Configuration Manager
 - Lists some common general considerations when deploying Windows Autopatch
 - Provides suggested business case benefits and communication guidance
 - Gives additional guidance and how to join the Autopatch community